reactjs/react.dev/content/tutorial/tutorial.md

   }
 ```

 Notice in `jumpTo` method, we haven't updated `history` property of the state.
 That is because state updates are merged or in more simple words React will update only the properties mentioned in `setState` method leaving the remaining state as is.
-For more info **[see the documentation](/docs/state-and-lifecycle.html#state-updates-are-merged)**.
+For more info, **[see the documentation](/docs/state-and-lifecycle.html#state-updates-are-merged)**.

 We will now make a few changes to the Game's `handleClick` method which fires when you click on a square.